 So, which is a better deal for Capture One users?
 Let’s look at the costs.
-These are current as of February 2017, and are taken from phaseone.com, and are subject to change at any time.
+These are current as of December 2018, are taken from phaseone.com, and are subject to change at any time.

 Upgrades: $150, released approximately once a year.

 Subscription: $20 paid monthly, or $180 paid yearly.

 So in 2 years, a license + 1 upgrade would cost $450, a monthly subscription would cost $480, and a subscription paid yearly would cost around $360, so at a year and eleven months paid monthly, and about two years and five months the yearly cost crosses over, and the subscription becomes more expensive (it is actually around the three year mark overall, since the next upgrade costs another $150/$135).
 This may change a bit depending on when in the release cycle you buy the licenses, but it is safe to say that in less than two and a half years the cost of the subscription exceeds the cost of the perpetual license and upgrades.

 You can also choose to skip upgrades if it does not look like the upgrade is worthwhile.
 I haven’t run into that yet, the last several upgrades have added enough to justify upgrading.
-If you choose to do this, Phase One usually only allows for upgrades of the last 2 versions (you can upgrade to version 11 from versions 9 and 10), so you do not want to skip more than a single upgrade.
-Again, there is no guarantee that this will remain the case.
+Phase One now allows for upgrades from any version, but it